Dear first-terms and all of you, who would like to be one again!

 The StuPa is the student decision-making committee of greatest importance.
 Each year in December every student, who enlisted at the university as a regular student, has the right to vote for candidates campaigning for a mandate in the student parliament and can campaign him- or herself.
 These candidates compete in different lists- each list representing a political student party.

-Currently 51 student parliament seats are occupied by nine different Parties with different political agendas.
+Currently 51 student parliament seats are occupied by ten different Parties with different political agendas.
 These parliamentarians elect the AStA, decide on its budget and influence its political work.
 Furthermore the StuPa discusses and enacts student motions with regards to content, e.g. statements about management issues like a lack of seminar places are devised, so that student representatives can carry the students positions into their respective committees.

 AStA (student council)